 After this I was told to make a list of my expectations of my husband and then do a Bible study of what God says a husband is responsible for—and see if my expectations and God’s expectations lined up.
 This implied I had unrealistic expectations of my husband.
 (I guess to expect honesty, kindness, empathy, respect, personal responsibility, and love were just too much.
 Thankfully, I’m now married to a man who just IS all those things, naturally.
 No effort needed.
 He’s just a good man.
 Period.)

 I always went through every single hoop they gave me.
 Always.
 Faithfully.
 In spite of the snarkiness of her request, In spite of the fact that I was single parenting eight kids, three with special needs, plus running a business to make ends meet, all while full of fear and grief and anger and shame, I did the homework they requested and sent it to the team.
 Guess what?
 No response.
 They showed me no honor or compassion for the time investment I had just put in to “obey” them.
 It was devastating at the time.
 I look back now and see how these experiences shaped who I am today.
-They opened my eyes and helped me establish healthier boundaries with people.
+They opened my eyes and helped me establish healthy boundaries with people.

 In October of that year, I agreed to let my counselor meet with my husband.
 Again, I was naive and hoped she might be able to help him.
 This ended up being a huge disaster the following year, which I will come back to.

-I Disengage with the DART Team
+I Disengaged with the DART Team at Bethlehem Baptist

 That same month I made the decision to disengage with the entire process at Bethlehem.
 They made it clear that they were frustrated with my feedback.
 They wanted to believe what they wanted to believe.
 I was emotionally exhausted, and I just wanted a break so I could focus on the Lord and heal.
 This is the letter I sent to the DART group on October 7, 2015: